ccrma/chugins/Faust/README.md

 Next, create a **permanent** environment variable `CHUCK_CHUGIN_PATH` and set it equal to `%USERPROFILE%/Documents/ChucK/chugins`.

-Navigate to this README and run `call build_windows.bat`.
+Navigate to this README in a cmd window and run `call build_windows.bat`.

-On Windows, the goal is to create `Faust.chug` inside `%USERPROFILE%/Documents/ChucK/chugins` and `faust.dll` and `sndfile.dll` inside `C:/Program Files (x86)/ChucK/bin/`, so check that these files exist.
+On Windows, the goal is to create `Faust.chug` inside `%USERPROFILE%/Documents/ChucK/chugins` and both `faust.dll` and `sndfile.dll` inside `C:/Program Files (x86)/ChucK/bin/`, so check that these files exist.
 Then run chuck.exe with a FaucK example.

 ## Using FaucK